Rush Limbaugh, The Excellence in Broadcasting Network, and the Limbaugh Institute for Advanced Conservative Studies.

 Still iffy.

-We see their track record, we see the history, it's disaster.
+We see their track record.

 Especially in the current economic climate.

-We don't need those right wingers.
+We don't need those right-wingers.

-We don't need the evangelicals.
+We don't need evangelicals.

-We need independence and moderatism.
+We need independent and moderate systems.

 We will be here to remind them that had it not been for us, exposing who these liberals really are.